Los Rastrojos

 The expansion of the group under the brothers Javier Antonio and Luis Enrique Calle Serna, both referred to as "Comba," was exponential.
 Since 2009, it left its traditional hub along the Pacific Coast to operate in a third of Colombia's 32 departments.
 The Rastrojos, who take their name from one of their militia leaders, are primarily engaged in exporting cocaine and heroin to international markets.
 At the local level, they are also involved in extortion and kidnapping.
 The Rastrojos move drugs primarily up the Pacific Coast to Central America and Mexico where they sell it to Mexican drug traffickers who take it to the United States.
 They also have control of one of the primary smuggling routes into Venezuela, which is a bridge for cocaine moving towards Europe and northwards into the US on aircraft and go-fast boats.

 The Rastrojos were born out of the powerful Norte del Valle drug cartel and rose to become one of the most powerful transnational criminal syndicates in Colombia, until their top leadership surrendered or was captured in 2012.
 The last organized faction of Los Rastrojos was captured in 2017, and the group splintered into several fractions.
 By this point, the cartel was also reduced to having only 310 members and dependent on alliances with paramilitary groups in order to continue drug transportation.
 In July 2017, it was reported that Los Rastrojos now consisted of only three fractions.
-By March 2020, Los Rastrojos no longer had an alliance with the Colombian left-wing militant group National Liberation Army (ELN) and was now involved in a direct armed confront with the group as well.
+By March 2020, Los Rastrojos no longer had an alliance with the Colombian left-wing militant group National Liberation Army (ELN) and was now involved in a direct armed conflict with the group as well.

 Origins

-"The Rastrojos started in 2002, as the armed wing for Wilber Varela, alias "Jabon."
+The Rastrojos started in 2002, as the armed wing for Wilber Varela, alias "Jabón."
 At the time, Varela was fighting a rival in the Norte Del Valle Cartel, Diego Montoya, alias "Don Diego," and Montoya's private army, the "Machos."
-Varela lieutenant Diego Pérez Henao, alias "Diego Rastrojo recruited its first members, hence the group took on his name."
+Varela lieutenant Diego Pérez Henao, alias "Diego Rastrojo", recruited its first members, hence the group took on his name."